 If you still think you have a better solution than Bank On Yourself, why not test it out by taking the $100,000 Challenge?
 If you’re right, you could pocket an easy $100K.

-The insurance companies recommended by Bank On Yourself Authorized Advisors have most of their assets in long-term investment-grade corporate bonds.
+The insurance companies recommended by Bank On Yourself Professionals have much of their assets in long-term investment-grade fixed-income assets like corporate bonds.
 When inflation drives up interest rates, bond interest rates typically increase, which can increase policy dividends as well.
 This is precisely what has happened during high inflation periods in the past.

 - Bank On Yourself gives you an advantage over traditional investments, where you may not only lose the purchasing power of your money, you could also lose some or all of your hard-earned dollars, if the value of your investment tanks.

 - Bank On Yourself policies are designed to become more efficient every single year.
-The growth of both your cash value and the death benefit is guaranteed AND exponential, which in itself gives you some protection against inflation.
+The growth of both your cash value and the death benefit is guaranteed AND exponential, which in itself gives you some protection against inflation on both accounts.

 Compare that with the term insurance policies so many financial “gurus” recommend – your death benefit stays level, which means it loses real value every single year.

-Plus, you have nothing at all to show for the premiums you paid, unless you happen to die during the term of the policy (and studies shows only 1% of term polices ever pay a claim).
+Plus, you’ll have nothing at all to show for the premiums you paid, unless you happen to die during the term of the policy (and studies shows only 1% of term policies ever pay a claim).

 Bonds do well in a deflationary environment because as interest rates decline, the higher interest being credited on existing bonds become more valuable.
-The companies used by Bank On Yourself Authorized Advisors are some of the financially strongest life insurance groups in the world.
+The companies used by Bank On Yourself Professionals are some of the financially strongest life insurance groups in the world.

 They have the reserves to be able to hold bonds until maturity, if necessary.
 So (older) bonds with a higher interest rate help offset (new) bonds that may be purchased at a lower interest rate.

-Key Point: It’s important to remember that the guaranteed cash values will continue to grow – and the growth gets better every year, and there’s nothing you can do about it!
+Key Point: It’s important to remember that the guaranteed cash values will continue to grow – and the growth gets better every year.

-If you crave the adrenalin rush you get from the volatile roller coaster ride of stocks and other investments, the safe and predictable growth of Bank On Yourself may bore you silly.
+If you crave the adrenaline rush you get from the volatile roller coaster ride of stocks and other investments, the safe and predictable growth of Bank On Yourself may bore you silly.

 We live in an instant gratification society and some people are looking for a quick fix or magic bullet – they want something they can put under their pillow before they go to sleep at night and wake up rich in the morning.

-Well, for most of us, it ain’t gonna’ happen.
+Well, other than a winning lottery ticket, for most of us, it ain’t gonna’ happen.
 How many more investment bubbles have to burst before we (really) learn that lesson?

-The chart on the right, showing the growth in a typical Bank On Yourself–type policy, is based on the actual growth I’ve received in one of my own polices so far, along with the projected growth based on the current dividend scale.
+The chart below shows the growth curve in a typical Bank On Yourself–type policy.
+It’s based on the actual growth I’ve received in one of my own polices so far, along with the projected growth based on the current dividend scale.

-Remember that dividends aren’t guaranteed, but the companies recommended by Bank On yourself Authorized Advisors have paid them every single year for more than 100 years.
+Dividends aren’t guaranteed, but the companies recommended by Bank On Yourself Professionals have paid them every single year for more than 100 years.

 Once credited to your plan, both your guaranteed annual increase and any dividends you received are locked in.
 They don’t vanish due to a market correction.
 Your principal is locked in, too.

-On the other hand, the chart above of the Dow over the past 38 years reveals long periods during which the market went nowhere and then a lengthy period of extreme volatility.
+On the other hand, the stock market has endured long periods during which it went nowhere and lengthy periods of extreme volatility.
 There’s also the fact that the market can (and does) tank when you least expect it, ruining your best laid plans for a secure financial future.

-When you Bank On Yourself, there may be times when you feel “left out” – like when your friends start bragging about the killing they’re making in the latest “hot” investment that everyone’s jumping on – real estate, tech or oil stocks, commodities, currency, gold – you name it.
+When you Bank On Yourself, there may be times when you feel “left out” – like when your friends start bragging about the killing they’re making in the latest “hot” investment that everyone’s jumping on – real estate, tech or oil stocks, commodities, currency, gold, ostrich farms – you name it.

 But Bank On Yourself is all about building a solid financial foundation and a secure future.
 You’re not going to see those thrilling spikes, but you’re also not going to have those unpredictable, heart-stopping losses that inevitably follow.